-Another sleepy Sunday was approaching and neither of us were interested in unpacking the house anymore; it’s been two weeks, we are tired of it.
-Two hours from home, this was a little longer than we were used to, but we left nice and early.
-Munchkin managed to stay away the whole time, thanks to a few books that I packed at the last minute.
-The route was actually quite pleasant; we saw plenty of cows in fields, but also a few windmills and wind turbines along the way; it looked that true, quiet Netherlands.
+Another sleepy Sunday was approaching and neither of us had an interest in unpacking the house; it’s been two weeks, we are tired of it.
+Two hours from Dusseldorf, towards the North Sea, the route was actually quite pleasant; we saw plenty of cows in fields, but also a few windmills and wind turbines along the way; it looked that true, quiet Netherlands.

-Parking wasn’t an issue either; the Bazaar opened at 830 am and we arrived at 11 am.
-Parking was 3 euro per day and entrance was something crazy cheap like 2.50 euro per adult.
-I was happy with it.
-We were not sure what to expect but we sure didn’t expect this; we have been to the 400 market in Innisfil, Ontario and this was kind of like this, only much larger and much busier.
-Munchkin fell asleep within minutes; I guess the warm air and white noise of talking people soothed him down quickly.
+We were not sure what to expect but we sure didn’t expect this; we have been to the 400 market in Innisfil, Ontario and this was kind of like that, only much larger and much busier.